GraemeMalcolm/ai-stuff/instructions/10-language-understanding.md

 ## Create a cloud shell

-Firs, you'll need a clioud shell in which to run the app.
+First, you'll need a cloud shell in which to run the app.

 1. Switch to the browser tab containing the Azure portal, and select the [**>_**] (*Cloud Shell*) button at the top of the page to the right of the search box.
 This opens a Cloud Shell pane at the bottom of the portal, as shown here.